Eurydice I of Macedon: Ancestry and plot disputes

 In order to defend Eurydices' son Philip II from ancient allegation that Macedonians were non-Greeks, Aeschines had publicly described Phillip as being "entirely Greek".
+Both Demosthenes and Attalus implied that Phillip was a pure-blooded Macedonian, with no mention of any supposed non-Macedonian ancestry.
 Strabo claims that, through her mother, Eurydice descended from a branch of the Doric Greek Bacchiadae clan, originally of Corinth, which historically established itself as the ruling dynasty of Lynkestis in the 5th century BC.
 The Bacchiad claim of her Lynkestian maternal grandfather Arrhabaeus, king of Lynkestis, is generally accepted by modern historians.
 Plutarch explicitly states that Eurydice was an Illyrian, so does Libanius and thus is stated in the massive 10th century Byzantine encyclopaedia, Suda.
 Some modern historians see this characterization as "slander", arguing that it originated from Athens, which sought to discredit her son, Philip, by defaming him as having non-Greek ancestry.
 Other modern historians regard this characterization as historically accurate, arguing that the alliance between her grandfather Arrhabaeus and the Illyrians was well known, and given the propensity of the elite class to secure political alliances through royal intermarriages, it seems quite probable that the Lynkestian king's granddaughter was also partly Illyrian.
 Some, in particular, consider that Eurydice's father Sirras was Illyrian, though others argue that he was Lynkestian.